Everyday, I make lunch at 2:30pm, and watch an episode of Seinfeld on Hulu (this is not a sponsored post 😂).

 George: I do for the bad things.

-This made me lol, and it hit home real hard.
+This made me laugh so hard, and it hit home real hard.

 You see, all week (and the previous weekend) I’d been working on a pretty large proposal to pitch to a big client in NYC, and I had just submitted it.
 It was a sweet deal, I’d be training the team in social media, community building, and helping them establish their online presence over 6 weeks.
 AND I’d get to stay in NYC for some of it.

 But guess what?
-I was for sure I wasn’t going to get it.
+I was convinced I was not going to get it.
 Even though a previous client who now worked for them had recommended me.
 Even though I am an expert in my field.
 Even though they contacted me.
-Nope, I knew if I thought I was a shoo-in, I definitely wouldn’t get it.

 How is it that this superstitious thought process is so universally understood?
 One that throws us under the proverbial bus while simultaneously modestly rooting for ourselves?
 (Because we do.
 Deep down you know we’re hoping we get “it,” whatever that it might be.)